 - Fill in Cracks & Crevices: Filling in any gaps around the window or door frames will help keep the spiders outside of your home.

 - Minimize Lighting: Outdoor lighting is known to attract insects which these spiders end up preying on.

 - Eucalyptus: Placing eucalyptus around the exterior of your home can help repel spiders from coming near your home.

 You cannot rid the outside of these pests entirely, but here are some ways to decrease the number of them that are inside your home.

 - Clean: If your home does have a spider infestation, it doesn’t mean that you have a dirty home.
 These pests are attracted to where food is located.
 To prevent this, make sure that you clean your home regularly in order to discourage insects & spiders from entering it.
 Vacuuming and destroying webs also helps prevent these pests from coming back.

 - Spray: Using an aerosol pesticide to spray spiders directly is a great way to kill them.
 However, the residue may also be a good way to discourage them from coming back for a few days.
 Spiders have long legs, which prevent chemical pesticides from reaching their bodies.
 To make sure they get sprayed all over, spray the cracks that they come out of.
 This way it is more likely for their bodies to come in contact with the chemicals.

 - Sticky Paper: Setting up a sticky-paper trap around your house is a good idea.
 Although this method will not eliminate every single spider, you may be able to catch a couple of them.
 Another benefit of this is seeing what other pests get stuck and seeing what other problems your home may have.

-If you home is dealing with a brown recluse spider infestation, give our team at IMEL Pest Control a call today.
-Our team is here to help you & your family feel safe in your pest free home.
+If your home is dealing with a brown recluse spider infestation, give our team at IMEL Pest Control a call today.
+Our team is here to help you & your family feel safe in your pest-free home.